cooper/ferret/std/IRC/doc/Massage.md

 # IRC::Massage

-This is the IRC::Massage class; it is not versioned.
+This is the IRC::Massage class.